 After all, you’re buying these things to keep your dog busy, not you.

-If you’re looking for an interactive toy to keep your dog entertained, we feel the Outward Hound 67338 Nina Ottoson Puzzle Toy is a can’t-miss option.
+If you’re looking for an interactive toy to keep your dog entertained, we feel the Outward Hound 67338 Nina Ottoson Puzzle Toy is a can’t-miss option on our list of the best interactive dog toys.
 It’s well made and offers varying levels of difficulty, so your dog shouldn’t be able to destroy or get bored with it too quickly.

-If you’re looking for something a little less expensive that’s almost as good, we recommend giving the Pet Qwerks TBB3 Talking Babble Ball a shot.
+If you’re looking for something a little less expensive that’s almost as good, our pick for the best interactive dog toy is the Pet Qwerks TBB3 Talking Babble Ball a shot.
 It makes a variety of sounds that will hold your pup’s attention, and it’s budget-friendly.

 The reviews above represent our favorite interactive toys on the market, and we feel each one would be a welcome addition to your dog’s toy chest.
 We know there are a lot of different options, but we think you’ll find a winner on this list.